karinayang454/seq2seq/REPORT.md

 The decoder iteratively generates the next token given the context vector from the encoder and ground truth labels using teacher forcing.
 The initial state of the decoder is first set to the final output state of the encoder.
 Each LSTM cell uses the previous hidden state, and the embeddings of concatenated gold actions and targets as input.
 The embedding dimesnion here is also 128, with 1 LSTM layer using a hidden dimension of 256.
 To predict the final action and targets, 2 linear layers with output size 11 and 83 were applied to the output of each LSTM cell, respectively, to correspond to the number of action and target classes.

 ### Attention
-The attention mechanism is a global, soft attention, attends to a word-level, and was implemented via a linear layer.
+The attention mechanism is a global, soft, flat attention, attends to a word-level, and was implemented via a linear layer.
 For all decoder timesteps, I duplicate and concatenate the current decoder hidden state with each individual hidden state of the encoder, where a linear layer + softmax then calculates the weights of each encoder hidden representation.

 ## Model Performance